Softs and Agriculturals

 - Futures and options contracts on European and US exchanges

 - Market insights

 - Multiple trading solutions

-Leading expertise in softs, our sugar, cocoa and coffee teams specialise in execution and clearing services for all key London and New York contracts.
+Our sugar, cocoa and coffee teams specialise in execution and clearing services for all key London and New York contracts.
 They include multilingual individuals with extensive experience and expertise in futures and options.
 The teams’ overall knowledge and understanding of the softs business, from both a producer and trade-house perspective, is highly regarded in the industry.
-Our teams of brokers can help tailor hedging strategies, to both identify and manage the particular price and market risks you face.
+Our teams of brokers can help tailor hedging strategies to both identify and manage the particular price and market risks you face.

 The team provides both voice and electronic futures and options execution and clearing for clients trading metals and other industrial commodities, including energy.
 They also provide services for softs and agriculturals, FX and other financial markets.